-The bulkwater for the Naidupeta cluster will be sourced from Telugu Ganga Canal near Utlapalli Village, which is around 20km west of Naidupeta Cluster.
+The bulk water for the Naidupeta cluster will be sourced from Telugu Ganga Canal near Utlapalli Village, which is around 20km west of Naidupeta Cluster.
 APIIC propose to draw 0.27 TMC for the Naidupeta Cluster.
-APIIC has received the approval from I&CAD department to tap water from Telugu Ganga Canal.
+APIIC has received the approval from Water Resources (Reforms) department to tap water from Telugu Ganga Canal (Appendix 1).
+The water availability in Kandaleru reservoir from which the Telugu Ganga canal takes off is given in IEE of VCICDP/APIIC-04.